 Please see the recipe card further along in the post for exact quantities of ingredients and the full method.

-Blueberries – I have used fresh blueberries.
+- Blueberries – I have used fresh blueberries.
 They have great flavour and are sweet and juicy.
-Frozen berries can also be used.
+Frozen berries can also be used – they do not have to be defrosted.

-Maple syrup – we use a small amount to sweeten the oats.
+- Maple syrup – we use a small amount of pure maple syrup to sweeten the oats.
 If you prefer more sweetness, you could add extra maple syrup when serving.
 Honey can also be used.

 Please see the recipe card further along in the post for exact quantities of ingredients and the full method.